five-hundred-eleven/five-hundred-eleven.github.io/_posts/2019-11-17-Lambda-Unit-1-Build-Week.md

 #### Japan

 Japan won 1 fight by submission in 1997 (Kazushi Sakuraba).
-Japan's participation in the UFC has been fairly low which cause the numbers to fluctuate year-by-year.
-Since 2011 by far the most fights have been won by decision.
+Japan's participation in the UFC has been low which causes the numbers to fluctuate.

 <iframe id="igraph-num-fighters" scrolling="no" width="100%" height="500px" src="https://stromsy.nfshost.com/content/ufc-fight-outcomes-Japan.html"></iframe>